salesforce/TransmogrifAI/docs/developer-guide/index.md

    new OpEstimatorWrapper[OPVector, OPVector, PCA, PCAModel](new PCA().setK(10))
 ```

-Basically, we instantiate and configure the estimator to be wrapped, PCAn, and pass it in as a constructor parameter to an TransmogrifAI estimator wrapper.
+Basically, we instantiate and configure the estimator to be wrapped, PCA, and pass it in as a constructor parameter to an TransmogrifAI estimator wrapper.

 ### Creating Shortcuts for Transformers and Estimators